MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/save-publish-app.md

 > - If you already have an app open while a new version is published, you must reload the app to get the latest changes.
 > - To reduce the time users wait to access your app, the app preload capability is turned on.
 You can chose to turn it off.
 Learn more [here](performance-tips.md#enable-preload-app-for-enhanced-performance).

-## Showing toast notifications on app availability
+## Toast notifications for an updated app

-Recently published changes may not be immediately available when an app is launched, depending on the complexity of the app.
-When we detect this, we will inform end-users with a toast notification that says 'A new version of this app is coming.
-We'll let you know when it's available'.
-When the published changes are ready, we will show an additional toast notification that says 'You're using an old version of this app.
-Refresh to use the latest version', with a button for end-users to 'Refresh'.
+Depending on the complexity of an app, changes that are recently published may not be available when user launches an app.
+If this happens, a user will get a toast notification stating **A new version of this app is coming.
+We'll let you know when it's available.** When the published changes are ready, users will see a notification stating **You're using an old version of this app.
+Refresh to use the latest version**.
+Then, a user can select the **Refresh** button to see the latest version of the app.

 The following table shows the scenarios where this notification is available.